Types of Foundations

 Foundation or Footing is the most important and basic part of a structure.
-There are different types of foundations which function as to transfers loads of a structure to the underlying soil. so today we are going to explain the different Types of Foundation or Footing we have.
+There are different types of foundations that function as to transfers loads of a structure to the underlying soil. so today we are going to explain the different types of Foundation or Footing we have.

 Factors on which footing types depends are,